13 tips to cut your pet's veterinary bills

 - Request detailed explanations.
 If your vet says your pet needs a specific procedure, ask why.
 Get a second opinion if the answer leaves you with more questions than answers.

-- Practice preventative care.
+- Practice preventive care.
 Early intervention is always the best medicine.

 - Read online reviews.
 Websites such as Yelp can help you find vets who offer the best care at the best price.
 Be skeptical about comments that are repeated by multiple reviewers -- they could be placed by the vet's friends or foes.